DataDog/documentation/content/en/continuous_integration/tests/java.md

 ### Installing the Java compiler plugin

-The Java compiler plugin works in combination with the tracer, providing it with additional source code information.
+The Java compiler plugin works in combination with the Java tracer, and provides it with additional source code information.
 Installing the plugin is an optional step that improves performance and accuracy of certain CI visibility features.

-The plugin works with the standard `javac` compiler (Eclipse JDT compiler is not supported).
+The plugin works with the standard `javac` compiler.
+Eclipse JDT compiler is not supported.

 If the configuration is successful, you should see the line `DatadogCompilerPlugin initialized` in your compiler's output.

 {{< tabs >}}
 {{% tab "Maven" %}}

-Include the snippets below in the relevant sections of the same Maven profile that you have added to your root `pom.xml` for the tracer config.
+Include the snippets below in the relevant sections of the same Maven profile that you have added to your root `pom.xml` for the tracer configuration.
-Replace `$VERSION` with the latest version of the artifacts accessible from the [Maven Repository][1] (without the preceding `v`): ![Maven Central][2]
+Replace `$VERSION` with the latest version of the artifacts accessible from the [Maven Repository][1] (without the preceding `v`: ![Maven Central][2]):

 {{< code-block lang="xml" filename="pom.xml" >}}
 <dependency>